Refer to the guide Setting up and getting started.

 The nuance difference is made to cater to users' needs for efficient searching.

-is implemented similar to EditCommand
+AddTagCommand is implemented similar to EditCommand.

-The tags are then added before replacing the old Person
+The tags are then added before replacing the old Person with the new Person.

 The following activity diagram summarizes what happens when a user executes a new command: